Neurodevelopmental Effects Associated with Air Pollution:

 Section 3.b: Sources of mercury that are also sources of fine particulate matter:

-After observing how Fossil Fuel Electricity Generators predominate as sources of PM-2.5 in the U.S. (chart above), note what the EPA reports elsewhere: “The largest identified source of mercury emissions during 1994-1995 is fossil fuel combustion, by utility boilers, particularly coal combustion.”50 The “Utility coal boilers” category was reported by the EPA to be the source of over half of all air emissions of mercury compounds in the U.S. in 2002.51
+Observe how Fossil Fuel Electricity Generators predominate as sources of PM-2.5 in the U.S. (chart above), then note what the EPA reports elsewhere: “The largest identified source of mercury emissions during 1994-1995 is fossil fuel combustion, by utility boilers, particularly coal combustion.”50 The “Utility coal boilers” category was reported by the EPA to be the source of over half of all air emissions of mercury compounds in the U.S. in 2002.51

 In short: Highest source of PM-2.5 = highest source of airborne mercury.

-Observing in the above chart that wildfires are the third largest source of PM-2.5 in the U.S., also note that wildfires are also a very major source of airborne mercury: the Michigan Department of Environmental Quality explains this by saying, “This is due to the fact that forests act as mercury traps because mercury in the atmosphere collects on foliage.”52 A 2007 study estimated that mercury emissions from wildfires in the U.S. were about 44 metric tons per year.53 To better understand the significance of that many tons of mercury emitted to the U.S. air supply in one year, just from wildfires, note that the EPA has established a relatively safe level of mercury in air as 0.3 millionths of a gram per cubic meter,54 or about 8 billionths of an ounce per cubic yard of air.
+In addition, observe in the above chart that wildfires are the third largest source of PM-2.5 in the U.S., then note that wildfires are also a very major source of airborne mercury: the Michigan Department of Environmental Quality explains this by saying, “This is due to the fact that forests act as mercury traps because mercury in the atmosphere collects on foliage.”52 A 2007 study estimated that mercury emissions from wildfires in the U.S. were about 44 metric tons per year.53 To better understand the significance of that many tons of mercury emitted to the U.S. air supply in one year, just from wildfires, note that the EPA has established a relatively safe level of mercury in air as 0.3 millionths of a gram per cubic meter,54 or about 8 billionths of an ounce per cubic yard of air.